samin8830/hello-world/README.md

 # hello-world

 Hi peeps!!!
-Sam here, I am a curious little people and like to have fun.Would you like to be my friend?
+Sam here, I am a curious little boy and like to have fun.Would you like to be my friend?whatsapp mme on 01914332548